Balancing Traditional Selling vs. The Modern Sales Approach

 Traditional vs. Modern Sales Approaches

-Many organizations have yet to embrace modern selling techniques.
+Many organizations have yet to embrace modern selling techniques and have not included them in their sales plan.
 Consequently, they still use traditional strategies to reach the modern buyer.
 While some have more success than others, as Millennials continue to replace Boomers in leadership positions, it is unlikely that success will continue.

 To meet the demands of the modern buyer, these organizations should combine successful traditional techniques with a modern selling approach that is designed to find, engage, and connect with prospective customers.